akerouanton/zbuild/docs/kind-php.md

 ## Build process

-The images build from php kinds have following steps:
+The image build process for the php kinds have the following steps:

 * Install system packages ;
 * Install PHP extensions ;